Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 TRICARE

 Tricare is a health benefits system specifically for armed forces members.
-The benefits also include family members of active duty service members as well as the family members of Medal of Honor recipients, individuals enlisted in the national guard, and those in the United States Army Reserves.
+The benefits also include family members of active duty service members as well as the family members of Medal of Honor recipients, individuals enlisted in the National Guard, and those in the United States Army Reserves.

 The Tricare database is searched as part of a level 3 background check in order to identify individuals who’ve committed fraud or abuse against the TRICARE program.